paglimo/beegfs-go/README.md

 Besides common packages, this project hosts a number of components that are meant to be built into binaries.
 These components generally adhere to the unofficial [Standard Go Project Layout](https://github.com/golang-standards/project-layout).
-This means you can typically run these programs with a command like `go run beegfs-ctl/cmd/beegfs-ctl/main.go`.
+Once you have [installed Go](https://go.dev/doc/install) there are a few options to run these components:

+* Directly build and run (best for debugging): `go run ctl/cmd/beegfs/main.go`

+* Install to your `$GOBIN` (best if you just want to run the applications): `go install ./ctl/cmd/beegfs/`
+  * For convenience, you can also use `make install` / `make uninstall` which manages installs at `$HOME/go/bin`.

+* Build and install using OS packages: `make package-all`
+  * Install the resulting packages using `dpkg -i <package>` or similar.

 Refer to the documentation included with each component for more details.

 # Contributing to beegfs-go